 - A. The Village shall make all Grant Funds payments on a reimbursement basis.
 To request a payment of Grant Funds, the Subrecipient must submit a request for payment to the Village in the form of an invoice, together with such supporting documentation as the Village deems necessary in its discretion to support the invoice.
 The Village shall only reimburse the Subrecipient for approved expenditures to the maximum of the allocated Grant Funds for the Project. - B. The Village may refuse to reimburse the Subrecipient if the Subrecipient is not in compliance with any applicable law, rule or regulation or this Agreement.
-In such case, the Village shall assist the Subrecipient to bring the Project into compliance. - C. The Subrecipient shall submit invoices to the Village for reimbursement at least quarterly.
-Final project invoices must be submitted to the Village no later than October 31, 2018.
-Any invoices submitted after October 31, 2018 shall not be paid by the Village.
+In such case, the Village shall assist the Subrecipient to bring the Project into compliance. - C. The Subrecipient shall submit invoices to the Village for reimbursement monthly for the first quarter (a separate invoice for October, November and December, 2020, respectively) and at least quarterly for the last three quarters of the Program Year, as defined below.
+Final project invoices must be submitted to the Village no later than October 31, 2021.
+Any invoices submitted after October 31, 2021 shall not be paid by the Village.